AI Resources

 - Refine grammar in essays

-If you use AI, be transparent about how you are using it.
+If you choose to use AI, be transparent about how you are using it.
 You'll learn more about how to cite AI when we begin our first paper.

 ❌ Examples of Forbidden Use